 Congratulations!
 You have successfully migrated your website to a new WordPress hosting.
-If you haven’t updated your DNS of new domain to point to your new hosting, continue to follow the last step below.
+If you haven’t updated your DNS of the new domain to point to your new hosting, continue to follow the last step below.

 Step 7: Update your Domain Name Servers Information

-If you haven’t updated your domain name servers yet, and simply changed the Local Host file to point your domain, you can now verify that your site looks good and proceed with this step.
+If you haven’t updated your domain name servers yet, and simply changed the Local Host file to point to your domain, you can now verify that your site looks good and proceed with this step.

-You will need to login to your Domain registrar account and make the DNS changes.
+You will need to login to your domain registrar account and make the DNS changes.
 Go to the Manage DNS section of your domain settings, and you will see an option to edit the A record.

-Copy the IP address of your new hosting from Cpanel account and edit the A record for your domain to point to this new IP address of your hosting.
+Copy the IP address of your new hosting from the Cpanel account and edit the A record for your domain to point to this new IP address of your hosting.